top of page

 As we change, our bodies naturally change with us and sometimes you might have to switch up the placement a little to accommodate and that's perfectly normal.

-Once you think you've got a good idea on where you're going to place your first strip, go ahead and make a handle on one of your two smaller strips.
+Once you think you've got a good idea on where you are going to place your first strip, go ahead and make a handle on one of your two smaller strips.

 A handle?